UWSEDS/HW3/README.md

 We are not grading your homework based on computational complexity or on dimensionality larger than 4, so don't worry about inefficient algorithms.

+Note that the creation of data to test your function is up to you.
+Other than the example below, we do not provide a dataset.

 ### Example inputs and outputs

 ```